aamirxshaikh/interview-prep/core-java/docs/oop-concepts.md

 - `private` members cannot be inherited directly.
 - `protected` members can be inherited but may not be accessible outside the package unless via subclassing.
-- Public members are accessible everywhere.
+- `public` members are accessible everywhere.

 #### 2.1.1.
 How does Java handle access control for classes in different packages?